heatherpiper/color-highlighter/README.md

 ### Overriding the default highlight style

 You can override the default highlight style on a per-note basis using a note's frontmatter (properties).

-- Add `highlightStyle` as a new property to a note's frontmatter and indicate which style you want to use for that note.
+Add `highlightStyle` as a new property to a note's frontmatter and indicate which style you want to use for that note.
 The available options are `background`, `border`, `square`, or `underline`.

-- Example:
+Example:
     ```
     ---
     highlightStyle: underline
     ---
     ```

-- If no valid `highlightStyle` property is found, the default style indicated in the settings will be used.
+If no valid `highlightStyle` property is found, the default style indicated in the settings will be used.

-- To easily set a note's highlight style, open the command palette and select **Color Highlighter: Set highlight style for this note**, then choose your preferred highlight style from the dropdown menu.
+You can also easily set a note's highlight style by selecting the command **Color Highlighter: Set highlight style for this note** from the command palette and then choosing your preferred highlight style from the drop-down menu.

 ![Demonstration of setting a note's highlight style](images/highlightStyle-demo.gif)